BJP fields Sunny Deol from Gurdaspur which was wrested by Congress after Vinod Khanna's demise

 The BJP now want to snatch the seat back from Congress.
 The seat is currently held by Sunil Jakhar who won the bypoll in 2017 by defeating BJP's Swaran Salaria by a huge margin.

 In another major development, sitting MP from Chandigarh Kirron Kher was renominated from the Union Territory.
-The party has nominated Som Prakash as its candidate from Hoshiarpur in Punjab in place of Union Minister Vijay Sampla.
+The party has nominated Som Prakash as its candidate from Hoshiarpur in Punjab in the place of Union Minister Vijay Sampla.
 With the announcement of these three candidates, the party has declared its nominees for 437 seats, the highest number of Lok Sabha constituencies it has contested so far.

 Sunny Deol, 62, who has played the lead role in blockbusters such as 'Ghayal', 'Gadar' and 'Border' joined the BJP on Tuesday in the presence of Defence Minister Nirmala Sitharaman and Railway Minister Piyush Goyal.